dmlc/HalideIR/README.md

 HalideIR is a base module for building symbolic expression and arithmetic simplification for building new DSLs.
 It is isolated and refactored from part of Halide project (credit should go to the original authors).
-It is used in the TVM project.
+It is used in the [TVM](https://github.com/dmlc/tvm) project.

+Note that some portions of the TVM compiler outside of this folder are also adapted from Halide codebase, where we needed similar logic (e.g loop vectorization).
+These are commented where they occur.

 ## Motivation